← Back to all defeats

 Inspired by Vuong Loc’s winning chicken pho.
 This is a plausible recreation, not the chef’s original recipe.

-← PreviousPerry Chung Next →Alex Reznik
+← PreviousPerry Cheung Next →Alex Reznik